Study to apply for sponsorship and work in Australia.Leading to permanent residency.

 When assessing your student visa application, the Department of Home Affairs will decide whether or not you are a good candidate for the student visa.

-How do they do this?
 There is a list of requirements that you must demonstrate, the most important of these is being the Genuine Temporary Entrant (GTE) criteria.
 This basically means that you are coming to Australia to study your course, and will be returning to your home country, or another country, at the end of your student visa.

 Of course, many international students will be eligible to apply for another visa at the end of their studies (such as the Temporary Graduate Visa).
 However, for the purpose of the student visa, the sole purpose of coming to Australia is to study.